kubernetes/enhancements/keps/sig-api-machinery/4020-unknown-version-interoperability-proxy/README.md

 * Document Generation: Merges local discovery data with PeerDiscovery cache to create a comprehensive view of all API groups and resources available in the cluster
 * Client Negotiation: Interprets a new `profile` parameter in the Accept header
   * By default, serves the peer-aggregated discovery document
-  * If `profile=unmerged` is specified, serves the local-only discovery response.
+  * If `profile=nopeer` is specified, serves the local-only discovery response.
 This is used for PeerDiscovery cache population and for backward compatibility
-* Backward Compatibility: The handler ensures that non peer-aggregated discovery requests continue to function as before.
+* Backward Compatibility: The handler ensures that local (non peer-aggregated) discovery requests continue to function as before.
 When a newer API server (with the feature enabled) needs to fetch discovery information from an older peer (which is unaware of the feature), it sends a discovery request with the Accept header:
-  `application/json;g=apidiscovery.k8s.io;v=v2;as=APIGroupDiscoveryList;profile=unmerged, application/json;g=apidiscovery.k8s.io;v=v2;as=APIGroupDiscoveryList, application/json;...;q=0.9`.
-This header signals the preference for an unmerged response.
-The older peer, which does not recognize the `profile=unmerged` parameter, simply falls back to its standard discovery behavior and returns its local discovery document.
+  `application/json;g=apidiscovery.k8s.io;v=v2;as=APIGroupDiscoveryList;profile=nopeer, application/json;g=apidiscovery.k8s.io;v=v2;as=APIGroupDiscoveryList, application/json;...;q=0.9`.
+This header signals the preference for a local (non peer-aggregated) response.
+The older peer, which does not recognize the `profile=nopeer` parameter, simply falls back to its standard discovery behavior and returns its local discovery document.
 This guarantees that the request succeeds and allows the newer API server to collect the necessary unmerged data for its peer cache.

 #### Caching and consistency